-Irreducible representations of the algebras (\ref{finalg}) are determined with the help of eigenvalues of Casimir operators.
-For the real simple algebras shown in Table 1, the Casimir operators have the known forms in terms of the generators $F_{ij}$, $i,j=0,1,...,5 $ of the pseudoorthogonal groups in six-dimensional spaces \cite{Jeloben,xelgas}:
+Irreducible representations of the algebras (\ref{finalg}) are specified with eigenvalues of Casimir operators.
+For the considered real simple algebras the Casimir operators have the known forms in terms of the generators $F_{ij}$, $i,j=0,1,...,5 $ of the pseudoorthogonal groups in six-dimensional spaces \cite{Jeloben,xelgas}:

-The Casimir operators should be expressed through the operators $p_i$, $x_i$, $F_{ij}$, $i,j=0,...,3$, and $I$ for using in physical applications.
+However the Casimir operators should be expressed through the operators $p_i$, $x_i$, $F_{ij}$, $i,j=0,...,3$, and $I$ to be used in physical applications.

-Note that the general algebra (\ref{finalg}) with two constants with the dimension of action, namely $f$ and $H$, is non invariant in regard to $T$ and $C$ transformations \cite{khru12,khru11}.
+Note that the general algebra (\ref{finalg}) with two constants with the dimension of action, namely $f$ and $H$, is non invariant with respect to $T$ and $C$ transformations \cite{lekh,khle}.
 In the framework of the orthodox theory the Planck constant is the single odd constant with respect to $T$ transformation (the speed of light enters in the commutation relations in the second power).
-So the transformation to conjugate or transposed operators leads to the recovery of the $T$ invariance, while it is impossible in the generalized theory with two constants $f$ and $H$.
+So the transformation to conjugate or transposed operators leads to the recovery of the $T$ invariance, however it is impossible in the theory with two constants $f$ and $H$.
 Along the same lines one may obtain $C$ non-invariance of the system (\ref{finalg}), since the quantities with dimension of mass change their signs after replacement of particles with antiparticles.
 The $CT$ transformation does not change $f$ and $H$, so the system (\ref{finalg}) is invariant under $CT$ and $P$ transformations.

-At $M\to\infty$, $L\to\infty$ commutativity of coordinates among themselves, as well as momenta, restore.
+At $M\to\infty$, $L\to\infty$ the commutativity of coordinates among themselves, as well as momenta, restore.
 However, the commutation relations among $I$, $p_i$, $x_j$, and $x_j$, $p_i$ keep non-trivial.
 In this case it is not difficult to find a six dimensional representation of the algebra (\ref{finalg}) with the help of the simplest matrices $e^i_j$, which contain unity at the intersection of the row $i$ and the column $j$.
 Accomplish these ends it is needed to form the matrices $M^i_j= e^i_j+e^j_i$ for $i=0$, $j=1,...,4$, and also for $j=5$, $i=1,...,4$.
-Then linear combinations with real coefficients of the matrices $M^i_j$ and $N^i_j$ realize the real six dimensional representation of the initial algebra.
+Then linear combinations with real coefficients of the matrices $M^i_j$ and $N^i_j$ realize the real six dimensional representation of the initial algebra \cite{iz94}.